 Bespoke Design Service

-Lightweight Floating Floors are bespoke designed for each project/application.
+A Lightweight Floating Floor is bespoke designed for each project/application.
 Please get in touch on the details below to discuss your requirements.

 Farrat Floating Floors

 - Are used in a wide range of buildings to protect sensitive areas from noise sources or to contain noise sources within their areas